As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 Name, Web Address & Description

-- Slug: The slug is the web address part of your link category name.
+- Slug: The slug is the web address bit of your link category.
 It must all be in lowercase letters and contain no spaces (use hyphens to separate words).

-- Description: Some themes may display a link category description in the links section, or as a tool tip when visitors hover over the link name.
+- Description: Some themes may display a link category description in the links section, or as a tool tip when visitors hover over the link name with their mouse.
+(Optional)

 Categories & Target

-In the Categories section, tick one of the link categories you’ve already created, or click on the ‘+ Add New Category’ link to add a new category link.
+In the Categories section, tick a link category you’ve already set up, or click on ’+ Add New Category’ to add a new category.

-Next, select a target frame radio button for your link in the Target section.
-This lets you specify where you want your link to open when clicked on by visitors:
+Next, select a target frame for your link in the Target section by choosing one of the radio buttons.
+This lets you specify where you want the link to open when clicked on:

-- _blank means that when a visitor clicks on the link, a separate window will open up in their browser to display the content for that link.
+- _blank means that a new, separate window will open up in their browser to display the content associated with the link.

-- _none means that when a visitor clicks on your link, they will leave your site and a new site or page will load in your web browser window instead.
+- _none means that when visitors click on the link, they will leave your site and a new website or page will load in your web browser window instead.

 Link Relationship XFN

-Link Relationship (XFN) – XFN (XML Friends Network) lets you define your relationship to the linked person.
-For example, if you work with Flannery Anderson and you link to his blog, you would probably tick co-worker or colleague.
+Link Relationship (XFN) – XFN stands for XML Friends Network – is a way to define your relationship with the linked person.
+For example, if you work with Natalie Jones and you link to her blog, you would probably check co-worker or colleague.

-XFN relationships are optional for WordPress links.
-You can leave everything in this section blank and your links will work just fine.
-Defining relationships with XFN makes your links more understandable to some sites and search engines that use this information.
+XFN relationships are optional.
+You can leave everything in this section blank and all of your links will work just fine.
+Defining relationships with XFN makes the links defined on your site more understandable to some websites and search engines that use this information.

 rel – This field lets you specify the ‘rel’ attribute that will be assigned to your link.
-The rel attribute is used to define the relationship between the current document and the linked document.
-For example, if you don’t want search engines to follow your link, enter nofollow into this field.
-Other ‘rel’ attributes include author, index, help, start, etc. Separate multiple ‘rel’ keywords with spaces.
+The rel attribute specifies the relationship between the current document and the linked document.
+For example, if you don’t want search engines to follow your link, type nofollow into this field.
+Other ‘rel’ attributes include author, start, index, help, etc.

 You can learn more about XFN by visiting this site: